walles/nodecode/README.md

   - Shaders
   - Geometry
   - Compositing
+  - This should be added to the View menu of the respective node editors.
+The menu entry should say "NodeCode...".
 - Enable the add-on to create a new node setup (or overwrite an existing one?) from a NodeCode file
 - Document a versioning scheme based on the Blender version